Fiona Kizzie Lee

 Fiona is currently reading a Doctorate in Musicology at the University of Zürich, with the graduate school's start-up grant for her project on 15th century German Organ Tablatures.

 Fiona pursued her three Masters’ degrees in Basel and London.
-In 2016/17, she received the Jockey Club Music and Dance Fund 2016/17 and the Hong Kong Scholarship for Excellence 2016-17 which sponsored her for her Master’s degree in Musicology (Distinction) at King’s College London.
+In 2016/17, she received the Jockey Club Music and Dance Fund 2016/17, which sponsored her Master’s degree in Musicology (Distinction) at King’s College London.
 Directly after, she moved to Basel to attend the class of Corina Marti at Schola Cantorum Basiliensis, earning a Master’s degree in Performance of Medieval Music (Distinction, 2019) in Medieval Recorder and Keyboard instruments.
-To further her knowledge in early music, she earns a further Specialised master’s programme in Renaissance Music (Distinction, 2021) in Renaissance Recorder and Keyboard instruments, also in the class of Corina Marti.
+She earns a further Specialised master’s programme in Renaissance Music (Distinction, 2021) in Renaissance Recorder and Keyboard instruments with Corina Marti.

 As a researcher, Fiona delivered papers on early 17th-century Italian music at the 3rd Biennial Meeting of the East Asian Regional Association of the International Musicological Society in 2015 and in 2016, in the 17th Biennial International Conference on Baroque Music in Canterbury, U.K..